amolsaxe3/FinancialApp/README.md

   <p>
   This is a financial data aggregation, cross-platform desktop app that runs in Linux, Mac and Windows.
   <br>
   In today's world it is difficult to get a complete picture of our finances and also manage investments under one single app.
 We currently use multiple apps to see the whole picture of our finances before making an investment decision.
-This app aggregates data from all financial institutions including banks, credit cards, investments, IRA and many more to displays aggregated personal finance picture.
+This app promises to solve this problem by aggregating data from all financial institutions such as banks, credit cards, investments, IRAs, brokerage and many more.
+It will display not only aggregated personal finance data but also assist in investment decision making by through stock charts, and brokerage integration to place trades.
   </p>
   <p>
-  In future it will have stock, bonds, commodity and options charts for trading and analysis as available feature under one single app.
+  In future it will also have equities, bonds, commodity and options charts for trading and analysis.
   <br>
-  It also promises to reduce manual work associated with data analysis that in present world needs to be done for different asset classes before placing an actual trade by automating chart plotting using the XLS data to an API and then showing those zones in chart.
+  It also promises to reduce manual work associated with data analysis that in present world needs to be done in XLS/spreadsheet by analysts for different asset classes before placing an actual trade.
+This will be done by automating chart plotting by converting the XLS data to an API and then showing those buy or sell zones in chart.

-    This app will have a subscription service model for monthly membership, it will use modern payment checout methods.
+   This app will also have a subscription service model for monthly or annual membership, it will use modern payment checout features.
     </p>
     <br>
     <p>
   Technology used:
   - Electron framework for creaiting desktop app
-  - Javascript, React, Redux, Node
+  - Javascript, React, Redux, Node, React-redux, Webpack, react-hot-loader
   - Plaid APIs for financial data aggregation
   - Converts XLS (spreadsheet data) into an API that this app will use to display buy/sell zones in trading charts
   </p>